balena-labs-research/go-cli/README.md

 Download the file based on your system type from the releases page. `go-cli -help` will show available options.

-You can start with the `-api` flag which starts an API on port 7878 waiting for requests.

 There are docker containers published in the `Packages` section of the GitHub repo.

 ## Supported Features: